Integration API Developer at Datafin Recruitment - IT-Online

 - Develop and test software applications and enhancements (unit testing and SIT) and work with testing teams (UAT) to define test cases and obtain signoffs.

-- Analyse performance of applications and take action to correct deficiencies based on consultation with stakeholders after obtaining necessary approval.
+- Analyse the performance of applications and take action to correct deficiencies based on consultation with stakeholders after obtaining the necessary approval.

-- Follow development and release management procedures, including documentation, CAB presentations and collaborating with operations team.
+- Follow development and release management procedures, including documentation, CAB presentations and collaborating with the operations team.

-- Confer with stakeholders to gain understanding of needed changes or modifications of existing applications.
+- Confer with stakeholders to gain an understanding of needed changes or modifications of existing applications.

 - Write and maintain software solution documentation including design, deployment, release management, testing and support artefacts.

 - Maintain timesheets, tasks, and other project management inputs.
-Work with PMs on feasibility, estimation, actively manage risks etc.
+Work with PMs on feasibility, estimation, actively managing risks etc.

 - Within the prescribed constraints and team methodology, able to independently complete a unit of work from analysis to delivery.